varletjs/varlet/packages/varlet-ui/src/popup/docs/en-US.md

 # Popup

 ### Intro
-Create a container that can pop up from top, bottom, left, right and center. `teleport` inserts into the end of the `body` by default
+Create a container that can pop up from top, bottom, left, right and center. `teleport` inserts into the end of the `body` by default.

 ### Install